adivishnu-a/Voice-Assistant/README.md

 # Voice-Assistant

-- A Voice Assistant for your PC using Python
+A Voice Assistant for your PC using Python.
+Done as part of the Semester 3 "Hands on Python" Course at SRM University, AP.

-- Done as part of the Semester 3 "Hands on Python" Course at SRM University, AP
+This program, once started, takes continuous voice inputs from the user and performs a wide variety of tasks in the user’s PC totally handsfree, until the user asks the program to ”stop”.

 ## Features